danielalvesaraujoo/Project-Final-CS50-Python-WordGuess/README.md

 ## ▶️ How to Play

 1. Run the "project.py" file.
-2. The game will prompt you to enter a letter — keep typing letters whenever asked until you guess the word.
+2. The game will ask you to enter a letter.
+Keep entering letters whenever prompted until you guess the word.
+There's no difference between uppercase and lowercase — you can type whichever you prefer.

+  For example,
+  Let's suppose the word to be guessed is "ron", then the message "word: ---" will be displayed, indicating that the word has 3 letters.
+  When a letter is typed, for example "o", it will show "word: -o-", displaying the position of the letter "o" and the missing letters.
+  When all the letters are correctly guessed, the message "Congratulations! 🎉 You guessed the word: 'ron'" will appear.
+  You can make a maximum of five mistakes.
+If you make them all, the message "You lost. 💀 The word was: 'ron'" will appear.

 <img width="494" height="619" alt="image" src="https://github.com/user-attachments/assets/c2f1bd3b-2dbf-4b44-936c-291765419033" />